Star Trek Voyager (VOY) Season 1

 I loved to see that the Doctor got something more to do than waste his many talents for medical routine tasks and complain about not being switched off after use.
 If the Doctor evolved from a simple computer program to a real personality, then it was in this episode.
 Notwithstanding the good impression of the Doctor and his emotional involvement, I didn't like that the plot was so undemanding and predictable.
 As for the holodeck failure and the energy entity plots, we have seen much more original and plausible episodes along the same lines on TNG.

-Remarkable fact: Photonic beings will return in "Bride of Chaotica!", again on the holodeck.
+Remarkable facts: The Doctor chooses to abandon his new name "Schweitzer" because it would sadly remind him of Freya's death. -- Photonic beings will return in "Bride of Chaotica!", again on the holodeck.
 I wonder how mere light can be a lifeform.

 Cathexis Stardate 48734.2: When Chakotay is